Prazu2511/NLP_end-to-end_pipeline/README.md

 ### TASK_2:

 #### Entity/Keyword Extraction
-* The entitie sof the labels are extracted.
+* The entities of the labels are extracted.

 * domain_knowledge.json:
 ```json
 {